LambdaKappa/Linear-lib/README.md

 #include "Linear.hpp"
 ```

-Your compiler should see the path to the ** "include" ** directory.
+Your compiler should see the path to the **'include'** directory.
 If you are using the g++ compiler,

 run the following line of code to make sure the compiler is aware of the code files inside of this directory.